Kataraduo/attenx-prototype/README.md

 - `progress.html` - Progress tracking and analytics
 - `profile.html` - User profile and settings

+## Live Demo
+You can access the live demo of AttenX directly at: [https://kataraduo.github.io/attenx-prototype/](https://kataraduo.github.io/attenx-prototype/)

 ## Local Development
 To run the prototype locally: